Requirements for the major in piano performance, B.M.

 - Students who enroll and leave school for at least two semesters must re-audition.
 Music students who enroll and leave school must re-audition and also retake the theory placement exam.

 The Bachelor of Music degree is intended for students who wish pre-professional and professional preparation in music education and/or performance.
-Students should consult the Undergraduate Music Handbook available on the department website and should also consult with the departmental adviser in the College of Arts and Sciences Advising Office to plan their degree program.
+Students should consult the Student Resources link and should also meet with the departmental adviser in the College of Arts and Sciences Advising Office to plan their degree program.
+See: Student Resources

 Only major courses in which a grade of at least C has been earned will count toward the major.
 For this program,